 - Additional Learning Support - this department has been graded ‘Outstanding’ by Ofsted, and provides support for students with additional needs, or those in need of personal support.

-- Financial support - You may be eligible for help with any additional costs of coming to college if you meet the criteria listed here.
+- Financial support – Students may be eligible for help with any additional costs of coming to college, subject to meeting the specified criteria.

 - Getting to college - No matter where you live, we will help your son/daughter get to college.
 All three of our campuses are easily accessible by foot, car, bicycle or public transport.